 The earliest experiments 1945-48, involved fertilising oocytes that had been collected from women with spermatozoa in a petri dish.
 The first successful IVF was carried out in the UK in 1978 by Edwards RG, et al., receiver of the 2010 Nobel Prize in Medicine.

-The Latin, In vitro = "in glass" meaning in essence a test tube as apposed to in vivo (in life or a living body).
-Note that even in vivo fertilization can also now be assisted through some fertility drug treatments.
+The Latin, In vitro = "in glass" meaning in essence a test tube as apposed to in vivo (in life or a living body), fertilisation (Aus spelling) and fertilisation (US spelling).
+Even in vivo fertilization can also now be considered "assisted" through some fertility drug treatments.
 Both processes have the same biological outcome, fusion of male and female gametes to form a diploid zygote.

 In Australia, the first successful IVF occurred in 1980. and during 2005 1,596 IVF babies were born.
 In the same year in Australia and New Zealand 51,017 treatment cycles were reported, an increase of 13.7% of ART treatment cycles from 2004.
 In all countries using Assisted Reproductive Technologies (ART), pregnancy rates vary for the different methods of treatment and also between individual IVF or GIFT units.
 In Australia best clinical pregnancy rate (per 100 oocyte retrieval cycles) by most successful 25% of all clinics increased from 24.9% (1998) to 34.4% (2001) (NPSU data - ART 2002 report)